-If you are doing your own ticketing for the event, you will be required to use third party ticket takers the day of the event (more details can be found in the Security section of this packet).
+Promoter may sell tickets direct and not use Ticket Master or any other third party ticketing agent.
+Promoter will be required to use third party ticket takers the day of the event (more details can be found in the Security section of this packet).

 Certificate of Insurance